gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 > Giorgia

+The requirement to get yet another referral from my GP in order to get reimbursed by the DVA was confusing and annoying.
+It takes 2 weeks to get an appointment with my doctor and isn't required in order to get psychology treatment in Canada.
+It was just a requirement of the DVA even though the DVA had recently put me though a full 2.5hr psych assessment.

 I responded wondering how the DVA would reimburse me for my treatment

 > Thanks for the info Giorgia.
 How will the DVA refund me the money?
 As in, how will they send it to me?